-The newspaper also selected a winner for its award for nontraditional public finance transactions.
-The award, presented for the first time in 2006, reflects the growth of this nontraditional sector.
+The newspaper also selected a winner for its award for nontraditional public finance transactions, which was open to deals that did not use traditional municipal securities.
+The award, which was presented for the first time in 2006, reflects the growth of this nontraditional sector.

 The District of Columbia for its $801 million of income tax-secured revenue bonds.

 The Maine Finance Authority for its $14.5 million of taxable waste motor-oil revenue bonds.